Zale Crawford, CFP®, ChFC®

 Todd also has a close relationship with his alma mater, Western Washington University.
-He is an emeritus board member on the Alumni Association, and he and Gerrilynn fund scholarships both at WWU and at the Grays Harbor Community Foundation.
-Todd was recently recognized by WWU as the 2017 Distinguished Alumnus of the Year for the College of Business and Economics.
-He was very proud of Marisa when she graduated from WWU in 2015, and was very honored to be the featured speaker at her graduation ceremony.
+He is an emeritus board member on the Alumni Association, and he and Gerrilynn have endowed scholarships both at WWU and at the Grays Harbor Community Foundation.
+Todd was recognized by WWU as the 2017 Distinguished Alumnus of the Year for the College of Business and Economics.
+He was very proud of Marisa when she graduated from WWU in 2015, and was very honored to be the commencement speaker at her graduation ceremony.
 Todd is also an emeritus board member for the Grays Harbor Community Foundation, which manages public donations for the benefit of multiple nonprofit agencies in Grays Harbor and Pacific County.
-He served in several positions at the Montesano Presbyterian Church, and has regularly taught classes in financial principles through adult community education programs over the years.

 Todd and Gerrilynn travel frequently to their second home in Scottsdale, Arizona.
-In both Olympia and Scottsdale, Todd can often be found in the gym or on the golf course when he is not at work.
+In both Olympia and Scottsdale, Todd is a member of a community-wide bible study group and can often be found in the gym or on the golf course when he is not at work.

 Chris Bafus, RICP®